CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ## CMS SignedData Structure

-DomainAuth signatures use the Cryptographic Message Syntax (CMS) as defined in RFC 5652, with specific requirements for the DomainAuth protocol:
+DomainAuth signatures use CMS SignedData structures as defined in {{Section 5 of CMS}}, with specific requirements and recommendations for the DomainAuth protocol:

-1. **SignedData Structure:**
-  - The content type MUST be id-data (`1.2.840.113549.1.7.1`).
+- `signerInfos` field:
-  - The version MUST be `3`.
+  - There MUST be exactly one `SignerInfo`.
-  - The digestAlgorithms set MUST include the algorithm used for signing.
-  - The encapContentInfo content field MAY be absent for detached signatures.
-2. **Signer Info:**
-  - For member signatures, the SignerInfo structure MUST include the signer's certificate.
-  - For organisation signatures, the signer's certificate MAY be included if it differs from the organisation certificate in the signature bundle.
-  - Both signature types MAY include intermediate certificates if the signer's certificate is issued through a certification path from the organisation certificate.
-  - The digest algorithm MUST match the key strength (SHA-256 for RSA-2048, etc.).
+  - The digest and signature algorithms MUST comply with {{cryptographic-algorithms}}.
-  - The signature algorithm MUST be RSA-PSS.
+  - The following signed attributes MUST be included:

-  See {{cryptographic-algorithms}} for more details on the cryptographic algorithms used.
-3. **Signed Attributes:**
-  - MUST include the content type attribute (`1.2.840.113549.1.9.3`).
-  - MUST include the message digest attribute (`1.2.840.113549.1.9.4`).
+    - Content Type attribute as defined in {{Section 11.1 of CMS}}.
+    - Message Digest attribute as defined in {{Section 11.2 of CMS}}.
-  - MUST include the DomainAuth signature metadata attribute (`1.3.6.1.4.1.58708.1.0`) containing:
+    - DomainAuth signature metadata attribute as defined in {{signature-metadata}}.
-    - Service OID: The OID of the service for which the signature is valid.
-    - Validity period: The start and end dates for signature validity.
-  - For organisation signatures, MUST include the DomainAuth member attribution attribute (`1.3.6.1.4.1.58708.1.2`) containing:
+- `certificates` field:
-    - A UTF8String identifying the member to whom the organisation attributes the content.
+  - Any intermediate certificates between the organisation and the signer MUST be included.
-4. **Certificate Chain:**
-  - For member signatures, MUST include the member's certificate.
-  - For organisation signatures where the signer is not the organisation itself (e.g., a delegated signer), MUST include the signer's certificate.
+  - The organisation certificate SHOULD NOT be included, since it is already included in the Signature Bundle.
-  - MAY include intermediate certificates if applicable.
-If included, they SHOULD NOT include certificates extraneous to the chain between the organisation certificate and the signer's certificate.
+  - Certificates outside the certification path between the organisation and the signer SHOULD NOT be included.
-  - MUST NOT include the organisation certificate from the signature bundle.

-The DomainAuth signature metadata is encoded as an ASN.1 structure and is defined in section 5.4.

 ## Signature Types